 5. Go Antiques Shopping

-Another thing that Tetbury is famous for its Antique Shopping.
+Another one of the amazing things to do in Tetbury is to go Antiques Shopping.
 If you carry on walking down Long Street, you’ll see plenty of antique shops and even whole yards with things for sale!

 These shops sell anything and everything like furniture, bric-a-brac, art, statues and all sorts of curiosities.
 I loved the fact that most of these shops were all set in historic buildings.